Southern Fried Corn

 Best Fried Corn Recipe

-To make the best Fried Corn Recipe, fresh corn on the cob is shucked, scraped and fried in a cast iron skillet with flavorful bacon drippings and sugar for the most delicious side to serve all summer.
+This is the best fried corn recipe on the internet.
+Fresh corn is shucked, scraped and fried in a cast iron skillet with flavorful bacon drippings and sugar for the most delicious side to serve all summer.

 Prep Time 15 minutes